 Round 2: *hdc, sl st in next st; repeat around, do not join but continue working this pattern around the entire piece, changing colors each time you repeat (48)

 Repeat round 2 until your potholder is as tall as you’d like, then sc around the entire top.

 Cut yarn leaving a 18″ tail.
 Sew top closed with a whip stitch.

 Cut 8” of 1/8” leather lace (a leather shoelace will work for this too).
 Thread through corner of hotpad or top of handle cover.
 Knot the ends together.

 I would love to see a picture when you’re done, so please feel free to come by my Facebook group and show off your project!
-Be sure to tag @kirstenhollowaydesigns when you share pictures of your finished hot pad set on Instagram, and use #bluejeanrhapsodyhotpadset
+Be sure to tag @kirstenhollowaydesigns when you share pictures of your finished piece on Instagram!

 Pattern Terms and Conditions:

 You are welcome to share the link to this pattern, using one image of your choice, on your site, but please do not share the written patterns themselves, or use additional images.
 You do not have permission to use my images by themselves to create pinnable graphics for Pinterest, however they may be included in a roundup pin if there are 4 or more other patterns.
 If you sell finished items online, please do not use my pictures for your listings.
 I’m positive that your work is of high enough quality for you to sell the finished piece.
 Have confidence in your abilities! <3 Thank you!